Beloved, are you tired today? If so, I want to encourage you to find your own personal mountain of the Lord.

 So where can you go?
 What can you do?

-No matter where you find your mountain of the Lord, precious one: if your spirit is weary, you must withdraw.
+No matter where you find your mountain of the Lord, precious one: If your spirit is weary, you must withdraw and rest.

 Only He can heal.
 Only He can make your spirit fat and well-watered again.
 Only He can restore your drive, your flow, and your verve.